 How it Works.

 When a tutor becomes available that suits your location, the Training Officer will contact you to ascertain if you are ready to start training.
-If you are ready, you will be sent an Introductory Letter and Advanced Driving Test Application form to complete.
-When you have completed the required actions, you will then be provided with the tutor’s contact details.
+If you are ready, you will be provided with the tutor’s contact details.
 All guidance will be carried out in your own vehicle and at times mutually agreed with your tutor.
 The guidance provided by the Group is free.
 Please remember that whilst the tutors give their time freely, they will have their own commitments etc too; please respect that.
 Your tutors will not have any need to drive your vehicle; indeed, that would be contrary to RoSPA policy.

 Training sessions (or drives as they are often known) follow our format as follows: